 Jack H. Swaysland was appointed to Chief Operating Officer, International in May 2018 after serving as Senior Vice President, International since April 2016.
-Mr. Swaysland previously served as Vice President, International from April 2015 to April 2016, Regional Vice President, International Operations from April 2010 to May 2013.
+Mr. Swaysland previously served as Vice President, International from April 2015 to April 2016, Regional Vice President, International from May 2013 to April 2015, and Vice President, International Operations from April 2010 to May 2013.
 Mr. Swaysland has served in various capacities of increasing responsibility in International Operations since joining the Company 13 years ago.